Clare grew up in Melbourne's south-east.

 Clare was elected to Federal Parliament in 2013.
 She represents the electorate of Hotham in Melbourne's South East, which stretches from Oakleigh in the north to Springvale in the south and is home to over 130,000 people.
 Hotham is one of the most diverse electorates in Australia, with 35% of residents born overseas.

 Clare was appointed to the Shadow Ministry as the Shadow Minister for Justice in 2016 and was also appointed Shadow Minister for Financial Services in 2018.
 In July 2019, Clare was appointed the Shadow Minister for Innovation, Technology and the Future of Work, and since February 2021 Clare was the Shadow Minister for Senior Australians and Aged Care Services.
 In 2022 Clare was appointed the Minister for Home Affairs and Minister for Cyber Security and became a Cabinet member.

-Clare lives with her partner, Brendan, and their two sons.
+Clare lives with her husband, Brendan, their two sons and their daughter.

 To view Clare's Maiden Speech click here.